slipguru/palladio/sphinx-docs/source/introduction.rst

 This is referred to in ML literature as *binary classification scenario*.

 In the aforementioned scenario, having only few samples available means that the learned function may be highly dependent on how the dataset was split; a common solution to this issue is to perform *K-fold cross validation* (KCV) which means splitting the dataset in :math:`K` chunks and performing the experiment :math:`K` times, each time leaving out a different chunk to be used as test set; this reduces the risk that the results are dependent on a particular split.
 The :math:`K` parameter usually is chosen between 3 and 10, depending on the dataset.
+The outcome of this procedure consists of a *signature*, that is a list of relevant features, as well as a measure of *prediction accuracy*, that is the ratio of correctly classified samples in the test set, averaged over all splits.
+The final signature is produced by choosing only those features which have been selected with a frequency higher than a fixed threshold.
+This reflects the idea that the most significant features will be selected more often than not, unlike non-significant features.

+..
 This is the idea behind `L1L2Signature <http://slipguru.disi.unige.it/Software/L1L2Signature/>`_ , a framework specifically designed with this issue in mind.
-``L1L2Signature`` performs *feature selection* while learning the function, that is it tries to identify which ones among the available features are actually *relevant* for the problem, that is *which are actually used* in the learned function.
+.. ``L1L2Signature`` performs *feature selection* while learning the function, that is it tries to identify which ones among the available features are actually *relevant* for the problem, that is *which are actually used* in the learned function.
+..
 The output of ``L1L2Signature`` consists of a *signature*, that is a list of relevant features, as well as a measure of *prediction accuracy*, that is the ratio of correctly classified samples in the test set, averaged over all splits.

 There are however cases where it is hard to tell whether this procedure actually yielded a meaningful result: for instance, the fact that the accuracy measure is only *slightly* higher than chance can indicate two very different things: